 Think Woodstock… decorate with bright, rich colors, including tye-died accessories.
 The bride and bridesmaids should wear light gowns with flowing hair, and the groom and groomsmen should wear pants with bright, loose flowing shirts.
 Listen to songs from The Grateful Dead, Bob Dylan, etc. Send your guests off with mood rings or hemp necklaces.

 1970’s Theme Wedding

 Celebrate your wedding disco style.
-Break out the bell bottom pants, short skirts, and platform shoes to dance your night away.
+Break out the bell-bottom pants, short skirts, and platform shoes to dance your night away.
 Decorate with a huge disco ball, lava lamps, and flashing lights.
-Send your guests home with a cd of all the songs played from your reception, so that they can have fun dancing with their significant other, time and time again.
+Send your guests home with a cd of all the songs played from your wedding reception so that they can have fun dancing with their significant other, time and time again.